Riverscapes/arcGNAT/Build-Network-Topology-Table.md

 ### Input Parameters
 **Input Stream Network**

 Stream network polyline feature class.
 The output network topology table will store a record for each reach within this network.
+This dataset can be in a geodatabase feature class or shapefile format.

 **Downstream Reach Object ID**

-Object ID of the downstream reach (i.e. the outflow) in the stream network polyline feature class.
+Object ID of the downstream reach feature (i.e. the outflow) in the stream network polyline feature class.
 This will be the first record in the output network topology table.

 ### Outputs
 **StreamNetwork**

 The resulting network topology table.
-This will be saved to the same file geodatabase where the input stream network is stored.
+This will be saved to the same workspace where the input stream network is stored.
+The table can be in a DBF or geodatabase table file format.

 **networkVrtx**